***Events for New Year’s in Paris 2021 have been cancelled with fireworks banned in the city and concerts cancelled.***

 If you plan to visit Versailles around New Year’s, plan for long lines.
 We arrived around 10 a.m. on January 2 to find a line expected to take 2 hours to enter the palace.
 If you didn’t have a ticket already, the line for tickets was already an additional hour long.
 We did not have tickets and decided to just visit the gardens instead.

-Because it is closed on Monday and New Year’s Day, New Year’s Eve will probably have the most crowds.
-However, it will also be busy the weekend before New Year’s and the day after New Year’s.
+Because it is closed on Monday and New Year’s Day, New Year’s Eve and January 2 will probably have the most crowds.
 Plan in extra time, get your ticket early and get there early to beat the crowds.

 If you have been to Versailles in the summer, visiting the gardens in the winter is a little disappointing.
 The plants are mostly dead and many of the statues are covered or removed.
 The gardens are also extremely crowded at the holidays, so getting pictures of Versailles without people in the background requires creativity.